Skip to main content

 Limited English Proficiency Policy

-In accordance with the prohibition against discrimination on the basis of national origin under Title VI and Executive Order 13166, the University of Nebraska at Omaha is committed to the accessibility of services to those with Limited English Proficiency (LEP).
-To that end, the University will make available appropriate alternative language formats to those with limited English proficiency upon request to ensure accessibility of university related services and supports.
+In accordance with the prohibition against discrimination on the basis of national origin under Title VI, the University of Nebraska is committed to the accessibility of services to those with Limited English Proficiency (LEP).
+The University will make available appropriate alternative language formats to those with limited English proficiency upon request to ensure accessibility of University related services and supports.

 Language Assistance Measures